scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 .. figure:: media/ad7124_noise_blast_new.png
    :scale: 70 %

-   Driving the AD7124 with 1mV/:math:`\sqrt{Hz}`.
+   A 1mV/:math:`\sqrt{Hz}` noise band is driven into the AD7124-8 input.
 A qualitative reduction in noise is apparent; 426mV peak-to-peak noise at the ADC input results in approximately 25mV peak-to-peak noise at the ADC output.
 The 5.1mVRMS total output noise is close to the predicted 5.69mVRMS, given the 1mV/:math:`\sqrt{Hz}` noise density and 31Hz ENBW of the ADC's filter.
    :label:`noiseblast`

 Conclusion